 The engrossment of the heart with wealth, etc. is Hirs.
 Hirs is the root of all spiritual ailments.
 It is, therefore, proper to describe it as the mother of all maladies.
 All mischief and strife are the consequences of this lowly attribute.
 It is because of Hirs that people plunder and usurp the rights of others.

 The remedy to greed is to reduce expenditure.
 This will diminish concern and yearning for more earnings.
-Forget about the future (in this world) and bear in mind that the greedy are always is contemptible.
+Forget about the future (of this world) and bear in mind that the greedy are always contemptible.

 Rasulullah said: "Two hungry wolves let loose in a flock of sheep do not cause as much harm as the harm to a man's Deen wrought by his greed for wealth and fame."

-The desire in one that others honour, respect and be submissive to one is termed hubb-e-jaah (Love for Fame).
+The desire in one, that others honour, respect and be submissive towards one, is termed hubb-e-jaah (Love for Fame).
 It is difficult to diagnose the malady of love for fame.
 It is only in the event of an incident in which one is not honoured that this disease becomes detectable.

 The remedy to love of fame is to meditate on the futility of hubb-e-jaah.
 Neither the one who honours nor will the one who is honoured remain.
 All will perish one day.
 It is therefore childish to be delighted over such a transitory and illusionary attribute.
 Contemplating in this way will Inshaallah eliminate this malady.

-On the other hand, Jaah (Fame) which Allah Ta'ala bestows upon man without him requesting it, is a Ni'mat (bounty).
-Like man stands in need of wealth to a certain degree, likewise he stands in need of Jaah to a certain degree.
+On the other hand, 'Jaah' (Fame) which Allah Ta'ala bestows upon man without him requesting it, is a Ni'mat (bounty).
+Just as Man stands in need of wealth to a certain degree, likewise he stands in need of Jaah to a certain degree.
 Such limited Jaah enables him to remain in safety and be protected against injustice and oppression.
 Such safety enables him to engage in the Ibaadat of Allah Ta'ala without fear and in peace.
 This amount of Jaah is therefore not harmful.

-Also referred as: Hoob-e-Maal, Hubb-e-Jaah.Greed, Fame, Self-Glory, Pride, Takabbur
+Also referred to as: Hubb-e-Maal, Hubb-e-Jaah.Greed, Fame, Self-Glory, Pride, Takabbur

 Mayyat